Legaeldan/milestone-1/README.md

 I have also allowed part of the next section to be visible in the desktop site, to encourage the user to start scrolling as there is more content below.

-I've also implimented several embedded youtube and soundcloud links to showcase the band back catalogue.
+I've also implimented several embedded [Youtube](http://www.youtube.com) and [Soundcloud](http://www.soundcloud.com) links to showcase the band back catalogue.
 These are customised to the best of my ability by altering the links which isn't a default feature of the iframe taken form the sites.

 The form at the bottom of the page, while it does have data validation, doesn't work entirely the way as intended due to the limitations of [CSS](https://www.w3schools.com/css/) and [HTML](https://www.w3schools.com/html/html_intro.asp), but this is outlined in the "Features left to Impliment" section below.
 Currently this addition feature is implimented with